-COVID Jab Spike Protein Remains in Body 'Up to 245 Days'—Not a 'Few Weeks' as Health Authorities Claimed: Journal 'MedRxiv'
+COVID Jab Spike Protein Remains in Body 'Up to 245 Days'—Not a 'Few Weeks' as Health Authorities Claimed: 'MedRxiv'

 Spike protein recently showed to support cancer growth.